sanskratipatel/Dukkan-Ecommerce-Website/README.md

 ## Overview

 This eCommerce project is designed to provide a seamless online shopping experience.
 It includes various features that enhance the user experience, such as filtering products, searching for items, and managing a list of favorite products.
-This project was developed as a group effort.
+This project was developed as  group effort.

 ## Features